vaskocuturilo/countries/README.md

 make *

 *
-    - u can use one of this command: all, up, start, stop, clean, logs, rebuild, infra, infra-logs, infra-stop
+    - u can use one of these commands: all, up, start, stop, clean, logs, rebuild, infra, infra-logs, infra-stop

 ### How it looks: